mooreds/docs-1/references/authentication.md

 ## Keys

-Transposit supports several authorization mechanisms including oAuth, auth via headers, username/password, and a few less common options such as WSDL auth and oAuth v1.
-When you enter credentials \(or complete an oAuth flow\), Transposit securely stores them for future use as a key.
+Transposit supports several authorization mechanisms including OAuth, auth via headers, username/password, and a few less common options such as WSDL auth and OAuth v1.
+When you enter credentials \(or complete an OAuth flow\), Transposit securely stores them for future use as a key.
 Each Transposit application has its own keys that are not shared across applications, contexts, or organizations \(unless using keychains; see below\).

 When first adding a data connection to your application, Transposit will ask you to authorize the connection.
 After adding a data connection, keys for that dependency can be added or removed from the Keys section of the Transposit operations console.